Planner inputs: Performance anchors

 E0 is your baseline movement-cost anchor.

-For most users, the default is the right starting point.
+For most users, the default is the correct starting point.

-• you understand why the override better represents you
+• you can explain why the replacement value is better

 hrS0